Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 "The big breakthroughs we're going to see are not in hardware alone," Osterloh said.
 "They come at the intersection of artificial intelligence, software and hardware."

-Updated Oct.
-9 at 9:22 a.m.
-PT: Added details about Google's new devices from the company's New York event and the previous day's Google+ news, as well as more context about privacy issues.
+Update, Oct.
+9 at 9:22 a.m.: Adds details about Google's new devices from the company's Tuesday event in New York.
+Includes the Google+ news from Monday.
+Adds more context about privacy issues.

 Pixel 3 and Pixel 3 XL: What you need to know about Google's new smartphones.